 - 12:45-1:00 p.m.: Pick-Up & Check-Out

-- Parents/Guardians are asked to wait in the front lobby or front gallery, and camp participants will be walked up by a staff member or volunteer.
+- Parents/Guardians are asked to wait in the front lobby area, and the camper will be walked up by a staff member or volunteer.

 Frequently Asked Questions

 Will VDM be open for general admission during Camps?